PSCS-Coding/Attendance_System/README.md

 # Attendance_System
-an attendance system used a puget sound community school created by the students
+An attendance system used by Puget Sound Community school created by the students. attendance.pscs.org pscs.org